Faculty Portrait

 Research Projects/Interests

-In our lab, we use the fruit fly Drosophila melanogaster to identify and examine candidate environmental chemicals to determine if they can impair neural development in flies that have genetic mutations associated with ASD.
-It is estimated that 75% of the genes associated with human disease are conserved in Drosophila, and they have already served as a model organism for the study of genes implicated in ASD in humans.
-Indeed, mutating ASD susceptibility genes in flies can cause measurable social and behavioral deficits in the mutant flies.
+In our lab, we use the common fruit fly (Drosophila melanogaster) to identify and examine candidate environmental chemicals to determine if they can impair neural development in flies that have genetic mutations associated with NDDs.
+It is estimated that 75% of the genes associated with human disease are conserved in Drosophila, and they have already served as a model organism for the study of genes implicated in NDDs in humans.
+NDD susceptibility genes in flies can cause measurable social and behavioral deficits that can be examined in a lab setting.
 Fruit flies are also incredibly easy to manipulate genetically, making them ideal for the study of multiple genetic mutations in the same organism.
 There are a number of well-defined behavioral assays, one of the most prominent being the courtship assay.
 (Flies have specific, stereotyped behaviors they perform during courtship and alteration in these behaviors is often indicative of a change in neural circuitry.)
 If behavioral changes are detected in adult flies, brains and neurons can be examined to elucidate the mechanism by which a particular chemical alters brain development.
-Finally, fruit flies have a generation time from egg to adult of 9 days, so meaningful data can be generated relatively quickly; this is critical given the urgent need to understand the causes ASD.
+Finally, fruit flies have a generation time from egg to adult of 9 days, so meaningful data can be generated relatively quickly; this is critical given the urgent need to understand the causes of NDDs.

 For more information, please visit my lab homepage.